DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Fated Draw**

 - Description: Your connection to the Fates is heightened and you feel you can shift the odds in your favor.
-- Mechanic: Major.
-For 2 PP, When making a Check, you can draw with the Upper Hand (3).
+- Mechanic: Minor.
+For 1 PP, You can view the top card of your deck.
+You can choose to discard it, or return it to the top of your deck.
 - XP: 2
-- Prereq Level: 3
+- Prereq Level: 2

 **Lucky**